jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BitMask.op_Implicitint(Jcd.BitManipulation.BitMask).md

 #### Returns

 [System.Int32](https://docs.microsoft.com/en-us/dotnet/api/System.Int32 'System.Int32')
-the lowest 32 bits of the mask as an int
+the lowest 32 bits of the mask as a int